thuytrinht4/data_engineering/nlp_pipeline/text_processing/README.md

 ### Tokenization
 Token is a fancy term for a symbol.
 Usually one token holds some meaning and is not typically split up any further.
 In case of natural language processing for English, the tokens are usually individual words.
-So tokenisation is simply splitting each sentence into a sequence of words.
+So tokenization is simply splitting each sentence into a sequence of words.

 There are two main ways to tokenization:
 1. Use split() method include in Python built-in functionality
-2. Use libraries specially built for NLP task like NLTK (Natural language tookit)
+2. Use libraries specially built for NLP task like NLTK (Natural language toolkit)

-split() is simply split words base on space and punctuation while NLTK provides more advanced tokenizations techniques (e.g Dr.Who will be splited as 2 tokens <Dr.> and <Who> instead of 3 separted tokens <Dr>, <.> and <Who>).
+split() is simply split words base on space and punctuation while NLTK provides more advanced tokenization techniques (e.g <Dr.Who> will be split as 2 tokens <Dr.> and <Who> instead of 3 separated tokens <Dr>, <.> and <Who>).

 NLTK also provide options to split text into others levels than words level, like sentence-based or regular expression based.
 Check other features of NLTK in [here](https://www.nltk.org/)

+### Stop words removal
+Stop words are uninformative words like ***in, the, at*** that do not add a lot of meaning to a sentence.
+They are typically very commonly occurring words, and we may want to remove them to reduce the size of the vocabulary, and hence the complexity of later procedures.

+Stop words is based on a specific corpus or collection of text.
+Different corpora may have different stop words.
+Also, a word may a stop word in one application, but a useful word in another.

+To remove stop words, we can use: stopwords dictionary from language library like NLTK and Python list comprehension with a filtering condition.